Richard Sparks is Professor of Criminology at the University of Edinburgh.

 From 2014-17 he was Head of the School of Law.
 He was from 2006-16 a founding Co-Director of the Scottish Centre for Crime and Justice Research http://www.sccjr.ac.uk/

-He is a member of the editorial boards of several journals.
-These inclue: Punishment & Society, of which he was editor-in-chief 2000-2004; Crime, Media, Culture; Theoretical Criminology; Sociological Review; Australian and New Zealand Journal of Criminology.
+He is a member of the editorial boards of several journals including Punishment & Society, of which he was editor-in-chief 2000-2004.

-Richard welcomes enquiries from prospective doctoral applicants in his fields of interest, and also welcomes enquiries from prospective postdoctoral candidates.
+Richard welcomes enquiries from prospective doctoral applicants in his fields of interest - the sociology of punishment and penal politics, prisons, expertise and policy-formation and also welcomes enquiries from prospective postdoctoral candidates.